Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Effect of external symmetries

-Consider $n$ particles of unit mass, indexed by $j$, confined to oscillate in the vertical direction through the action of grounding springs of stiffness $k_j(t) = k[1+\delta f(t + j\tau)]$.
-The oscillators are arranged in a ring and connected to their nearest neighbours via springs of zero rest length and static stiffness $g$, as shown in \figref{fig:coupledSystem} \footnote{The choice of zero rest length ensures that the spring applies a vertical restoring force of magnitude $g \Delta x$ when its ends have a relative displacement of $\Delta x$.
+Consider the ring of oscillators in \figref{fig:coupledSystem}.
+They are confined to oscillate in the vertical direction through the action of grounding springs of stiffness $k_j(t) = k[1+\delta f(t + j\tau)]$ and connected to their nearest neighbours via springs of zero rest length and static stiffness $g$~\footnote{The choice of zero rest length ensures that the spring applies a vertical restoring force of magnitude $g \Delta x$ when its ends have a relative displacement of $\Delta x$.
 Alternatively, springs under uniform tension $ga$, where $a$ is the separation of the two oscillators, also give rise to vertical restoring forces of the same magnitude.}.
-Here, $f(t)$ is an arbitrary periodic function with period $T$ and unit amplitude, and $0 \leq \tau < T$ quantifies the phase-shift in the parametric modulation as we move from one oscillator to the next.
+Here, $f(t)$ is an arbitary periodic function with period $T$ and unit amplitude, and $0 \leq \tau < T$ quantifies the phase-shift in the modulation as we move from one oscillator to the next.
 Our chosen modulation sets up a stiffness wave which travels from the $j$th oscillator to the $(j-1)$th oscillator over time (a direction we shall refer to as leftwards).

 In the static limit $\delta \rightarrow 0$, this ring of oscillators has discrete translational symmetry.
 The normal mode frequencies of the unmodulated system are $\pm \Omega(\kappa_1), \dots, \pm \Omega(\kappa_n)$ where $\kappa_j$ is the $j$th Bloch wavevector set by the system size and the periodic boundary conditions.
-According to the discussion in \secref{subsec:Floquet}, upon turning on the parametric modulation we generically expect parametric resonance to arises whenever the time-period of modulation $T$ is tuned to $T = \inte \frac{2\pi}{\Omega(\kappa_i)+\Omega(\kappa_j)}$ for some pair of normal mode frequencies.
+According to the discussion in \secref{subsec:Floquet}, upon turning on the parametric modulation we generically expect parametric resonance whenever the time-period of modulation $T$ is tuned to $T = \inte \frac{2\pi}{\Omega(\kappa_i)+\Omega(\kappa_j)}$ for some pair of normal mode frequencies.
 We will consider two different kinds of symmetries and how they influence these conditions for parametric resonance.